So much for a bad round.

 - The BNI

-Here are scores after the second round of the 32nd annual Beckley Newspapers Memorial Golf Classic:
+Scores after the final round of the 33rd annual Beckley Newspapers Memorial Golf Classic:

 - More The BNI Headlines

 - Final Scores